 High angle paddling, on the other hand, is a much more aggressive, performance-oriented style of paddling.
 The top hand reaches eye level, creating a high shaft angle as the blade enters the water.
 This style of paddling is all about power and form.
 This is the type of paddling for those looking to go from point A to point B in the shortest time.
 High angle paddling also increases boat control, and better tracking as the path of the paddle remains close to the hull.
 Tradeoffs are increased stress on arms and shoulders, and greater energy consumption.
 It’s also a stroke that demands good form, so it takes more concentration and work.
 The Storm, Cadence and Cadence X are our high angle paddles.

-Our patented Paddlok system gives our two and four piece paddles the feel and security of a one piece paddle.
+Our patented Paddlok system gives our four piece paddles the feel and security of a one piece paddle.
 You can quickly and easily lock our shafts and blades together or take them apart thanks to the Paddlok system.
+The Paddlok system is only available on a four piece paddle as a custom order.

 Used to tighten and loosen the Paddlok System is the Paddlok Key.
 This key enables one to take apart the paddle or to tighten up a loose connection.